TomTranter/JellyBaMM/docs/contributing.md

 asv preview
 ```

-Current benchmarks over PyBaMM's history can be viewed at https://pybamm-team.github.io/liionpack-bench/
+Current benchmarks over PyBaMM's history can be viewed at https://pybamm-team.github.io/JellyBamm-bench/

 ### Adding benchmarks

-To contribute benchmarks to liionpack, add a new benchmark function in one of the files in the `benchmarks/` directory.
+To contribute benchmarks to JellyBamm, add a new benchmark function in one of the files in the `benchmarks/` directory.
 Benchmarks are distributed across multiple files, grouped by theme.
 You're welcome to add a new file if none of your benchmarks fit into one of the already existing files.
 Inside a benchmark file (e.g. `benchmarks/benchmarks.py`) benchmarks functions are grouped within classes.